blay/blay.se/edgeryders.markdown

 The campaign then presents four missions:

--   Reactivating democratic institutions [@reactivating]
+-   Reactivating democratic institutions[^7]

     *This mission is about stories from traditional political participation.*

--   Taking it to the streets [@takingstreets]
+-   Taking it to the streets[^8]

     *This mission captures experiences from street protests.*\

--   Hacking for change [@hackingchange]
+-   Hacking for change[^9]

     *This mission is about how technology aids political movements*

--   Spotlight: open government [@opengovernment]
+-   Spotlight: open government[^10]

     *This mission takes a special look at how technical systems can foster participatory collaboration between citizens and governments*

-Apart from ’’We’’, the people’’ I have incorporated mission reports from other campaigns, the reason being that forms of political participation can also be seen in practices that is not necessarily framed as a political participation but is still about shaping the collective world we live in.
-Stories from the introductory life stories from the mission ’’Share my ride’’ [@shareryde] fits here, as well as mission reports form ’’Making a Living’’ [@makingliving] about jobs and social innovation, ’’Caring for the Commons’’ [@caringcommons] about protecting and enhancing common resources and ’’Resilience’’ [@resilience] about how society manages food and other vital resources.
+Apart from ”We”, the people” I have incorporated mission reports from other campaigns, the reason being that forms of political participation can also be seen in practices that is not necessarily framed as a political participation but is still about shaping the collective world we live in.
+Stories from the introductory life stories from the mission ”Share my ride”[^11] fits here, as well as mission reports form ”Making a Living”[^12] about jobs and social innovation, ”Caring for the Commons”[^13] about protecting and enhancing common resources and ”Resilience”[^14] about how society manages food and other vital resources.

 Forms of participation
 ----------------------